 Emergency Notification During an emergency, disaster, or inclement weather, turn to radio stations 720 a.m. or 780 a.m. for the most up-to-date emergency notice information for Cook County.
 In addition, the Village has partnered with the neighboring communities of Glencoe, Kenilworth, Wilmette, and Winnetka to institute CodeRED, a high-speed telephone emergency notification system.
 CodeRED allows Village staff to telephone all or specific areas of the Village in case of emergency that requires immediate action, such as a boil-water order, Amber Alert, or environmental emergency.
 The system delivers a recorded message to a live person or answering machine.
 Add your phone number online to the CodeRED system.
 You may also add your email to the Village’s email notification system.

-In order to begin water and sanitary service, new residents must call Village Hall during regular business hours and provide the required information and identification.
-Find more information regarding payment.
+In order to begin water and sanitary service, new residents must provide the required information and identification.
+Click here for more information.

 Vehicle stickers are required for all vehicles registered or stored in the Village.
 Find more information regarding vehicle stickers.

 Alarm User Permits